5 Fab Athens Music Festivals to Brighten up your Summer!

 WHERE: Plateia Nerou/Water Square (open air) Faliro , www.ejekt.gr

 A young music festival meant to deliver the latest in global tunes to a hungry Greek audience, Release Athens is returning for the third year to, in their own words, “release difficulties and everyday stress through the dynamics of good music, culture and interactivity!”
 Over three set dates, the festival will deliver a broad menu of musical artists and genres, providing a little bit of everything for all to enjoy.
 In 2016, its first year, Release brought esteemed guests to Greece such as Slowdive, The Brian Jonestown Massacre, Parov Stelar and many more.
-This year, indie band London Grammar, Thievery Corporation and critically acclaimed funk/jazz band Jamiroquai will headline at three respective dates.
+This year, former The Verve frontman Richard Ashcroft, Thievery Corporation and critically acclaimed funk/jazz band Jamiroquai will headline at three respective dates.
 Like Ejekt, the festival takes place right on the water, just down the road from the port of Piraeus.
 Release is a great way to start the summer in Greece, mingling with the locals, taking in the sea breeze, and jamming out to the latest in international sounds.

 Visit HERE for tickets